-Academic Planning and Institutional Research (APIR) is pleased to offer a series of webinars during the 2020-21 academic year, curated based on the needs of the campus community, ranging from the how-tos of program review to data resources for departments to the credit hour policy.
+APIR is pleased to offer a series of webinars, curated based on the needs of the campus community, ranging from the how-tos of program review to data resources for departments to the credit hour policy.
 Webinars will be presented via Zoom and will be available live and on-demand.
 Registration is required.

 Data Resources for Graduate Outcomes and Alumni

 Where are our graduates?
-This webinar will introduce you to tools that can be used by schools/colleges, departments, and programs to track alumni outcomes, along with examples of how you can use these tools to summarize graduate outcomes for your unit.
-Demos will be provided for tools such as Steppingblocks, a source of alumni placement and location data, as well as the First Destination Survey, a survey given to undergraduates as they graduate from UW-Madison.
+This webinar introduces you to tools that can be used by schools/colleges, departments, and programs to track alumni outcomes, along with examples of how you can use these tools to summarize graduate outcomes for your unit.
+Demos are provided for tools such as Steppingblocks, a source of alumni placement and location data, as well as the First Destination Survey, a survey given to undergraduates as they graduate from UW-Madison.